No. 86122, 5th Brigade, Canadian Field Artillery

 William (born 19 July 1870 in Ballymagaughey)

-William Dickson enlisted on 8 December 1914 in Winnipeg, Manitoba where he and his wife Annie were living at 619 Alverstone Street.
+William Dickson enlisted on 8 December 1914 in Winnipeg, Manitoba (aged 44) where he and his wife Annie were then living at 619 Alverstone Street.
+Records show that they took in lodgers.

-In his attestation papers it was noted that William Dickson was 5 feet 7½ inches tall with a dark complexion, brown eyes and grey hair.
-It was also noted that he had served for 19 years in the Royal Garrison Artillery.
+In his attestation papers it was noted that William Dickson was 5 feet 7½ inches tall with a dark complexion, brown eyes, and grey hair.
+It was also noted that he had served for 19 years with the Royal Garrison Artillery, nine of them in India.

-Gunner William Dickson (No. 86122) was buried in Pozieres British Cemetery, France and he is commemorated on the Canadian Virtual War Memorial (CVWM) and in the Canadian First World War Book of Remembrance.
+Gunner William Dickson (No. 86122) was buried in Pozieres British Cemetery, France and he is commemorated on the Canadian Virtual War Memorial (CVWM), in the Canadian First World War Book of Remembrance, and on the Winnipeg Next-of-Kin Memorial.